End of cookies: New marketing strategies

 Here are the key moments marking this shift:

-• In 2010, the first ad blockers appeared, preventing the installation of third-party cookies on users' devices.
+In 2010, the first ad blockers appeared.
+The most restrictive ones prevented tags from firing and blocked the installation of third-party cookies on users’ devices.

-• In 2019, Mozilla followed suit with the default blocking of third-party cookies in Firefox, emphasizing user privacy protection.
+In 2019, Mozilla followed suit with the default blocking of third-party cookies in Firefox, emphasising user privacy protection.

-• In 2020, Google announced its plan to eliminate third-party cookies on Chrome, the market-dominant browser, by 2022.
+In 2020, Google announced its plan to eliminate third-party cookies on Chrome, the market-dominant browser, by 2022.
 The company then introduced its Privacy Sandbox, an initiative aimed at replacing third-party cookies with more privacy-friendly solutions through anonymous user groups and contextual signals.
-Various delays have pushed this deadline to 2025.
-However, in July 2024, under pressure from various criticisms and uncertainties surrounding the Privacy Sandbox, Google decided to cancel this decision but still proposed using cookieless solutions from its new initiative.

 Timeline: how third-party cookies are scrambling